 The 1100 was soon followed by another very long-lived and hugely successful design, the technically advanced rear-engined Fiat 600, which was accompanied from 1957 on by the immortal Topolino replacement, the Nuova Cinquecento – the Fiat 500 – which provided scooter-riding Italians with their first affordable proper car.
 The Cinquecento lasted until 1975, with close to 3.8 million being made.

-A veritable torrent of new Fiat models arrived in the 1960s and 1970s: the six-cylinder 1800/2100/2300 “finned Fiats”, a new conventional 1100/1300 model, the Ghia 2300 Coupé, based on the 2300 six platform, the rear-engined 850 (derived from the 600), the conventional but superbly engineered (by Montabone) Fiat 124, with new single OHC and 2OHC engines by Lampredi, and the 124-derived 124 Sport Spider and Sport Coupés.
-These were followed by Fiat’s first foray in FWD, disguised as the Autobianchi Primula in case it all went horribly wrong.
+A veritable torrent of new Fiat models arrived from the late 1950s to the 1970s: the six-cylinder 1800/2100/2300 “finned Fiats”, a new conventional 1300/1500 model, the Ghia 2300 Coupé, based on the 2300 six platform, the rear-engined 850 (derived from the 600), the conventional but superbly engineered (by Montabone) Fiat 124, with new OHV and 2OHC engines by Lampredi, and the 124-derived 124 Sport Spider and Sport Coupés.
+These were preceded by Fiat’s first foray in FWD, disguised as the Autobianchi Primula in case it all went horribly wrong.

 Then came the glorious Fiat Dino Spider and Coupé, powered by Dino Ferrari’s posthumous V6, which also powered the Ferrari Dino 206GT and 246 mid-engined cars.
 Fiat “came out” in 1970 with the FWD Fiat 128, another huge success which was built under licence in at least seven countries.
 This was followed by one of Fiat’s few failures, the luxurious 130 saloon and astonishingly-beautiful 130 Coupé.
 Though technically competent, the clientèle the 130 was aimed at preferred to buy a more prestigious Mercedes or BMW.